bhavesh-chainani/topic_modelling/README.md

 ```

 ### Step 2.
-(Optional) Run the web scraping file to extract the relevant content of 51 celebrities from wikipedia in 3 different languages,
+(Optional) Run the wikipedia scraping file to extract the relevant content of 51 celebrities from wikipedia in 3 different languages,
 English (en), Russian (ru) and Italian (it).
 This code is optional as the dataframe has already been stored as files/input/combined_data.xlsx.
 Running the code will overwrite the excel file in the aforementioned directory.

 ```python
 python scripts/wikipedia_scraping.py
 ```

 ### Step 3.
 Run the topic modelling algorithm (LDA) with the specified language of interest as a parameter.
-For this project, we will be solely focusing on the 3 different languages as specified (en, ru, it).
+For this project, we will be solely focusing on the 3 different languages as specified, English (en), Russian (ru) and Italian (it).

 ```python
 # run python file to do topic modelling for language of interest